Last Updated on April 6, 2023 by Robert Mejia

 You can circumvent the problem by doing overdubs: each musician will have to perform separately to a metronome beat or an already recorded drum track.
 There are unique booths and acoustic barriers that you can put in place to ensure that the sound you engineer is clear.

-So, how can you prevent microphone bleed while recording?
+So, how can you prevent microphone bleeding while recording?

 Positioning Instruments and Sound Sources in Strategic Positions